-"The difficult task of organizing and supervising the complex administrative detail of a small independent armoured unit in the field was undertaken by Sergeant Major Armer with a zeal that enabled the squadron to operate smoothly and efficiently from the beginning.
+The difficult task of organizing and supervising the complex administrative detail of a small independent armoured unit in the field was undertaken by Sergeant Major Armer with a zeal that enabled the squadron to operate smoothly and efficiently from the beginning.
 He came to Korea with "B" squadron in May 1952, and has been untiring in his efforts since that time to better the administration within the squadron.
 Being an old AStrathcona", he has been invaluable in the indoctrination of new arrivals in the traditions of the regiment, thus building up the very necessary AEsprit-de-corps" so vital in converting a group of men into a fighting team.
 He commands the respect of every man in the squadron.
-His efficient handling of particularly difficult situations has been an inspiration to all those with whom he serves."
+His efficient handling of particularly difficult situations has been exceptionally good.
+His keen sense of responsibility and the example he has set have been an inspiration to all those with whom he serves.